RiccardoMancini/Blender-add-on/README.md

 # Computer Graphics 2022/23 Project: gDNA for Blender (Add-On Development)
 ## Project Overview
 Our project involves the development of a Blender add-on that seamlessly integrates the gDNA neural network.
-This add-on enables the generation of 3D avatars in diverse poses and outfits, enhancing the capabilities of Blender.
+This add-on enables the generation a variety of 3D 3D human avatars with varied identities and shapes in arbitrary poses, enhancing the capabilities of Blender.

 ## System Requirements
 To successfully use this add-on, your system must meet the following requirements: